Restaurants in Rural California – Santa Barbara, Nipomo, Carmel Valley

 Don’t miss the Wells Fargo Old Stagecoach Route 1861-1901 marker near the creek.
 Walk around and peek at the stage driver’s bunkhouse, remains of the road gang house and the Ojai jail.
 Each structure has been maintained to keep the colorful history of the old western days alive.

-I had timed my drive just right on a Wednesday afternoon and set out for a leisurely stroll to explore the property and breathe the crisp fresh air.
+I timed my drive just right on a Wednesday afternoon and set out for a leisurely stroll to explore the property and breathe the crisp fresh air.
 This was a welcome break from the morning car ride.

 Red and white checked curtains decorating the restaurant’s windows and the hanging lantern above the doorway added a warm welcome.
 After entering the rural restaurant, I envisioned actor Dale Robertson from the TV show Tales of Wells Fargo leaning against the bar while investigating a stagecoach robbery.
 Creaky wooden floors, a rock fireplace and antique furniture fill the rooms.

 The kitchen turns out hearty meals and is known for cooking wild game of buffalo and venison.
-I ordered the famous chili and house made warm apple cobbler for dessert which was enough for two people.
+I ordered the famous chili and house-made warm apple cobbler for dessert, which was enough for two people.
 Being a sweets lover, I devoured the tenderly cooked apples and crunchy topping with whipped cream oozing down the sides.

 Apple Cobbler and crunchy top with whipped cream